doingandlearning/tailwind-and-ejs/readme.md

 });
 ```

-The index.js file outlined here serves as the main entry point of an Express web application.
-The server is configured to use EJS as its view engine, enabling it to render dynamic HTML based on the specified EJS templates.
-The 'views' directory, where these templates are stored, is defined relative to the file's location.
-It also sets up the application to serve static files such as CSS, JavaScript, and images from a 'dist' directory.
-The application has a single route (/) that responds to GET requests by rendering the 'index' view.
-The server listens for incoming connections on port 3000, and logs a console message once it successfully starts up.
+The `index.js` file is the main entry point of our Express application.
+It uses EJS as its view engine to render dynamic HTML content and serves static files from the 'dist' directory.
+The server listens on port 3000 and logs a confirmation message upon successful startup.

 ## 4. Write the template

+We use EJS to create templates in HTML format, allowing us to inject variable data from routes and controllers dynamically.
+The `index.ejs` template in this project doesn't use any dynamic data:

 ```html
 <!DOCTYPE html>